AI Prompt Assistant

 A generic prompt leaves the model too much room to invent details that may not fit your goal.
 A better prompt makes the visual target obvious early, then adds style, motion, and emotional texture in a deliberate order.

-How to structure a DeepSeek V4-style scene prompt
+How to structure a Delphin-style scene prompt

 Think in layers.
 Start with who or what is in frame.
 Then describe the action.
 After that, shape the camera behavior, visual style, and emotional tone.